Human Resource Management (HUMR)

 HUMR 328.
 HUMAN RESOURCE MANAGEMENT.
 4 Credits.

 Human resource management (HRM) is an ongoing process consisting of various critical functions including human resource planning, recruitment, selection, training and development, job analysis, performance appraisal, compensation and health and safety.
-These major HRM functions and their sequential interdependence are discussed and applied.
-Various external forces that constrain managerial decision-making are also considered including laws and regulations dealing with equal opportunity, workplace diversity and multiculturalism, especially as these impact human resource policies and practices.
+These functions and their interdependence are discussed.
+Various external forces that constrain managerial decision-making are also explored including HRM relevant laws and regulations, workplace diversity and multiculturalism.

 HUMR 395.
 INTERNSHIP.
 1-10 Credits.